sabababluani/Algoritms/5-TYPE-OF-INFORMATION/1-STUDENT-SON/README.md

 # How is My Bob Studying?
-Part 2

 ## Task Description